-An end of project survey can be a great way to quickly gather feedback that you can craft into a testimonial.
+An end-of-project survey can be a great way to quickly gather feedback that you can craft into a testimonial.
 A client will likely be most excited and willing to talk about your work when you deliver the final product, so use this time to your advantage.
 Set up a simple survey—Google Forms or Survey Money are two easy-to-use tools—and ask your client if they’d be willing to take a few minutes to provide feedback.

-Highlighting a client you enjoy working with is an engaging way to bring positive attention both to them and to your business.
+Showcasing a client you enjoy working with is an engaging way to bring positive attention both to them and to your business.
 Choose one of your favorite projects and ask your client if they would be on board with you creating a mini case study, perhaps as a blog or social media post.
 If they like the idea, ask if they’d be willing to contribute a testimonial about the process.
 By showcasing a project, you can provide prospective clients with valuable insight into your working process as well as a first-hand account of how a past project turned out.

 Twitter testimonials are short, easy to read, and can help boost brand credibility by spreading the word about your business throughout a client’s social network.
 Keep an eye out for tweets from blog readers, clients, or industry professionals that mention your business, skills, expertise, or services.
 If you see a positive tweet, embed it on the testimonials page of your personal website—just be sure to ask permission first.

 If Twitter is one of your primary social media platforms and you have an active following, you may also consider creating a call-to-action hashtag to encourage your followers or clients to talk about their experiences with your business.
 For example, you could say something like: “Tweet your experience with @JoeSmithConsulting using the hashtag #ThanksJoeSmith”